What Is the Difference Between Learning and Development When It Comes to Leadership?

 HR professionals are under a lot of pressure to prove that leadership development programs have a return on investment.
 When leaders’ time is precious and financial resources are limited, how do organizations get the most out of their programs?
 One way is to focus on the difference between learning and development.
 But what is the difference between learning and development?

 Learning is defined as gaining new knowledge.
-And development is applying that knowledge to drive results and grow as a leader.
-So, in short, we simply can’t afford to build programs where leaders are learning but not developing.
+Development is applying that knowledge to drive results and grow.
+When it comes to leadership, we simply can’t afford to build programs where leaders are learning but not developing.

 What is the difference between learning and development?
 And how does it show up in your organization?
 For starters, if your leaders are learning but not developing, you might see one or more of the following: